Samuel107/telekinesis-project/README.md

 Controller Movement With Razer Hydra?
 (Like left controller stick input can move camera around, while right controller can be arm that can control objects?)	** Motion Tracking Not Perfect With Razer Hydra.
 Probably will stick with just headset.

 If access to controller movement, have crosshair (raycaster) be put on controllers?
-So now you must point your controller to pick something up.
+So now you must point your controller to manipulate GameObjects.

 #### Environment: